 The OEI Act has been designed to operate in conjunction with other applicable regulatory regimes.
-Specifically, offshore infrastructure activities5 are subject to environmental approval requirements under environmental legislation, including the EPBC Act administered by DCCEEW.
+Specifically, offshore infrastructure activities5 are subject to environmental approval requirements under environmental legislation, including the EPBC Act administered by DAWE.
 Approvals under the EPBC Act are required if the activity is expected to have a significant impact on a matter protected under Part 3 of the EPBC Act, including the environment of the Commonwealth marine area.
-Additional Commonwealth approval requirements will depend upon the location and nature of activities and can include requirements under the Environmental Protection (Sea Dumping) Act 1981 and the Underwater Cultural Heritage Act 2018 which are also administered by DCCEEW.
+Additional Commonwealth approval requirements will depend upon the location and nature of activities and can include requirements under the Environmental Protection (Sea Dumping) Act 1981 and the Underwater Cultural Heritage Act 2018 which are also administered by DAWE.

-Australian Marine Parks account for 45% of Commonwealth offshore area.
-All activities within marine parks require an authorisation by DNP under the EPBC Act.

-Similarly, activities occurring within or that could impact upon the Great Barrier Reef Marine Park, require authorisation from the Great Barrier Reef Marine Park Authority under the Great Barrier Reef Marine Park Act 1975.
+Australian Marine Parks account for 45% of Commonwealth waters.
+Activities occurring within, or that could impact upon, AMP values require authorisation by the DNP under the EPBC Act.
+Similarly, activities occurring within or that could impact upon the Great Barrier Reef Marine Park, require authorisation from the Great Barrier Reef Marine Park Authority (GBRMPA) under the Great Barrier Reef Marine Park Act 1975.

 Applicable State and Territory legislation varies by jurisdiction and the degree to which individual project infrastructure intersects with State and Territory coastal waters and lands.
 Proponents will need to seek all required approvals and licences under relevant Commonwealth and State or Territory legislation before any offshore infrastructure activities can occur.
-Proponents are encouraged to engage with Commonwealth and relevant State or Territory authorities early in the planning stages, particularly where an offshore infrastructure project6 may result in infrastructure being constructed across multiple jurisdictions.
+Proponents are encouraged to engage with Commonwealth and relevant state or territory authorities early in the planning stages, particularly where an offshore infrastructure project6 may result in infrastructure being constructed across multiple jurisdictions.

 The OEI framework allows legislative requirements to be met efficiently and effectively during project implementation through licences and management plans administered by the Registrar and the Regulator respectively.
-The relevant Commonwealth Government agencies are working together to affect a streamlined approach to implementation of relevant EPBC Act post-approval requirements and DNP post-approval authorisation requirements where they exist through these management plans.
+The relevant Commonwealth Government agencies are working together to affect a streamlined approach to implementation of relevant EPBC Act post approval requirements and DNP post approval authorisation requirements where they exist through these management plans.